Parish Prime

 Only three people have the deactivation code to the sanctum's door: Moreau, his most trusted Sister, and — unknown to Moreau — a Nexus security operative who monitors the fragment remotely.

-Parish Prime is a place experienced through vibration and warmth.
+Parish Prime is experienced through vibration and warmth before it is experienced as anything else.
 The servers never fully stopped.
 The air never quite settles.
 Amber and blue light pools between the rack-pillars, and the hum of cooling systems is the closest thing to silence you'll find three levels underground inside a machine that was built to think.

 Sound